JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 ## Data Analysis and Visualization
 ### Data Preparation
 To calculate the guanine-cytosine composition percentage, computational methods were used to analyze the genomic sequences.
 I used utliization tools, Biopython and custom scripts to extract genomic sequence and understand the differences in the statistical analysis of the species.
-The resulting guanine-cytosine composition percentages were used for further analysis in the t-test and ANOVA analysis.
+The resulting guanine-cytosine composition percentages were used for further analysis for a ANOVA analysis.

 ### Data Comparison
-To compare the GC composition percentages between five species, employment of statistical analysis techniques such as a t-test and ANOVA analysis were conducted.
-If and when the discrepancy was ever too large for variability, a post-hoc test should be involved to identify the pairwise differences between species.
+To compare the GC composition percentages between five species, employment of statistical analysis techniques such as ANOVA analysis were conducted.
+If and when the discrepancy was ever too large for variability, a post-hoc test should be involved to identify the pairwise differences between species, which if such a value for variability was ever too large.
 Below are the species being studied and their corresponding guanine-cytosine percentage content:

 ![table-2](https://github.com/JobinJohn24/SpeciesGC-/assets/63524391/232350f9-07a2-44a2-bed6-cfd7bd3d8bf7)